hen8y/laravel-vpay/README.md

-Once Laravel Vpay is installed, you need to register the Facade like so:
+Once Laravel Vpay is installed, you need to register the service provider.
+Open up config/app.php and add the following to the providers key.

 ```php
 'providers' => [